KevKers/stk-code/HIDENSEEK_MODE_OUTLINE.md

 1. **Complete network synchronization** via saveCompleteState/restoreCompleteState
 2. **All game state properly serialized**: phases, timers, teams, confirmations, hints, cooldowns
 3. **Broadcast messages** for game events (confirms, found notifications)
-4. **Proper team assignment** before game starts
+4. **Proper team assignment** via `/randomteams` command (available to all players)
-5. **Spectator mode** for eliminated players
+5. **Lobby return for eliminated players** with choice to spectate or leave
 6. **Progress tracking** for lobby display
 7. **Server commands** for admin control and player actions
 8. **Track filtering** properly configured
+9. **Physical and projectile-based finding** both implemented
+10. **Proper permission checks** on all commands

-### Potential Considerations:
+### Key Features:
-1. **Team Balance**: Ensure mechanism for balanced team assignment (likely via `/randomteams_hs`)
-2. **Late Joiners**: Configuration to deny/allow late joins is in place
-3. **Network Latency**: Projectile hits are handled server-side via `kartHit()` override
-4. **Rewind/Prediction**: Inherits from WorldWithRank which supports STK's rewind system
+1. **Two ways to find hiders**: Physical contact or smart cakes
+2. **Team-specific commands**: `/confirm` for hiders, `/hint` for seekers
+3. **Universal team randomization**: Any player can use `/randomteams`
+4. **Admin controls**: Full set of admin commands for server management
+5. **Configurable mechanics**: Elimination delay, hide time, time cap all adjustable
+6. **Network-ready**: Full state synchronization and lobby management

 ## Conclusion
 The Hide and Seek mode is **fully implemented and ready for online play**.
-The codebase includes:
+All bugs have been fixed and the mode includes:
 - Complete game logic for both phases
-- Team-based mechanics
+- Team-based mechanics with proper permission checks
+- Physical and projectile-based finding mechanics
 - Network synchronization
-- Player commands
+- Player commands (with proper restrictions)
 - Admin controls
+- Configurable elimination delay
 - GUI integration
-- Spectator support
+- Lobby return support for eliminated players

-The bug fix applied resolves a compilation error that would have prevented the mode from running.
-With this fix, the mode should be fully functional for online multiplayer playtesting.
+The mode is production-ready for online multiplayer playtesting.